-Mercury Mariner Models:
+Mercury Mariner Repair and Maintenance

 If the transmission oil leaks out of left side half shaft area, it may be from a worn axle shaft seal.
 The seal can be damaged by a poor surface finish on the axle shaft.
 The axle shaft and seal should be replaced to correct the problem.